Black Maran Coop, Chicken Run, and Greenhouse

 I set up an account on U-Tube, so I could keep track of the videos I watch, and leave comments.
 I have really begun to appreciate the tutorials - how to dehydrate food, preserve jam, build pop can stoves, pack a backpack and just general Bushcraft information.
 Just about anything you want to learn, you can learn on U-tube.
 A favorite video, exquisite beauty:

-Picnic at Shafer Park
+A Welcoming Hearth at Shafer State Park